dqian3/autobahn-artifact/README.md

 Next, we must setup the control machine environment:

-1. Clone the repository.
-For convenience when running experiments, we highly recommend you create two folders in the home directory on the control machine: `autobahn-bullshark` and `hotstuff-baselines` which will serve as "experiment script hosts".
+1. Clone the repository. <a name="exphost"></a> For convenience when running experiments, we highly recommend you create two folders in the home directory on the control machine: `autobahn-bullshark` and `hotstuff-baselines` which will serve as "experiment script hosts".
 Navigate to the `autobahn-bullshark` folder, clone the `autobahn-artifact` repo, and checkout branch `autobahn-blips`.
 Then navigate to the `hotstuff-baselines` folder, clone the `autobahn-artifact` repo, and checkout the `vanilla-hs-blips` branch.
 Once you have done this, you will *never* need to check out a different branch.
 Instead, you can simply specify, while remaining on the current branch, which branch should be run by an experiment.

 This structure will allow you to change parameters and run experiments for different baselines much faster, as you will not have to stash changes to experiment configs and checkout a different branch each time.
 You will, however, need separate folders for autobahn-bullshark and hotstuff-baselines because their scripts differ slightly.
 It is important that you checkout the `-blips` version, since these branches hold the latest (backwards compatible) version of the experiment script.